Barton Malow

 Foundations

 The turbines aren’t the only impressive aspect of this project, especially when it comes to size.
-77 foundations, each 65-foot-diameter, must be built to support the turbines, with about 450 yards of concrete for each foundation.
+77 foundations, each with a 65-foot diameter, were built to support the turbines, with about 450 yards of concrete for each foundation.

-A Liebherr LR 1600 and a Manitowoc 2250 are the two main cranes in use, along with nearly a dozen smaller support cranes.
-Turbine installation continued throughout the fall and was completed in November.
+A Liebherr LR 1600 and a Manitowoc 2250 were the two main cranes in use, along with nearly a dozen smaller support cranes.
+Turbine installation continued throughout the fall and was completed in November 2022.

 Substation and transmission line

-A new substation within the project footprint will be built to collect power from the wind turbines.
-This substation will house electrical equipment to direct the energy through a new eight-mile transmission line.
-This line will deliver the power to a substation in an adjacent township connected to the grid.
+A new substation within the project footprint was built to collect power from the wind turbines.
+The substation houses electrical equipment to direct the energy through a new eight-mile transmission line.
+This line delivers the power to a substation in an adjacent township connected to the grid.
 In addition to collecting and distributing power, the substation also acts as the brain of the project, housing critical control and communication equipment that allows remote operation and monitoring of each of the 77 turbines.

 Planning and safety

-Covering an area of 51 square miles, this project requires extraordinary planning, logistics coordination, and safety awareness.
-With about 220 team members on site daily and spread throughout, communication is key to a successful project.
-Every morning, crews meet to discuss and plan their daily assignments of which turbine site(s) they will work on for the day.
+Covering an area of 51 square miles, this project required extraordinary planning, logistics coordination, and safety awareness.
+With about 220 team members on site daily and spread throughout, communication was key to a successful project.
+Every morning, crews met to discuss and plan their daily assignments of which turbine site(s) they worked on for the day.

-This project crew is composed primarily of local mid-Michigan professionals who are proud to work in their home state.
-After the floods in Midland County in 2020, this project is helping the community restore and recover by bringing revenue and jobs to the area.
+The project crew was composed primarily of local mid-Michigan professionals who were proud to work in their home state.
+After the floods in Midland County in 2020, this project helped the community restore and recover by bringing revenue and jobs to the area.